-Plus, when our knowing becomes reified, we stop paying attention or listening because we think we already know the end of the story.
-When we do that, we close ourselves down to what might unfold.
+Plus, when our knowing becomes reified, we stop paying attention or listening because we \think\ we already know the end of the story.
+When we do that, we close ourselves off to what might unfold.

-Our core text for the week is the following prayer that Rabbi Enger and I composed in 2014.
-It was pre-pandemic and yet is still so relevant right now.
+Our core text for the week is a prayer that Rabbi Enger and I wrote.

-I've added a few more verses to the end that speak to the wilderness of right now.
-Please feel free to add your own.
 In the prayer, we acknowledge the many different wildernesses of our human experience.
 While we may not know the path forward, it is powerful to recognize and tell ourselves the truth of what we are enduring.

-Prayer For The Unknown5
+Core text: Prayer For The Unknown

-For the wilderness of coping after a lifepartner dies...
+For the wilderness of coping after a life-partner dies...